Causative agent

 Clinical features

-The disease is mostly self-limiting and resolves in 7 - 10 days.
+The disease is mostly self-limiting and resolves in 7 to 10 days.
 It usually begins with fever, poor appetite, tiredness and sore throat.
-One to two days after fever onset, painful sores may develop in the mouth.
+Painful sores may develop in the mouth one to two days after fever onset.
 They begin as small red spots with blisters and then often become ulcers.
 They usually appear on the tongue, gum and inside of the cheeks.
 There may also be a skin rash that is non-itchy and sometimes accompanied by blisters.
-The rash usually appears on the palms of the hands and soles of the feet and may also appear on the buttocks and/or genitalia.
-A person with HFMD may not have symptoms, or may only have rash or mouth ulcers.
+The rash usually appears on the palm of the hands and sole of the feet and may also appear on the buttocks and/or genitalia.
+A person with HFMD may not have symptoms or may only have rash or mouth ulcers.

 HFMD will result in immunity to (protection against) the specific virus that has caused the infection.
 However, subsequent infections with a different virus may result in further episodes of HFMD.